How to Install Windows XP in VirtualBox 7.0 on Windows 11 / 10

 Step 6

-Since you will install Windows XP from scratch in the virtual HDD settings, you must select the Create a virtual hard disk now option.
-If you own an XP virtual disk installed, you must like the Add an existing hard disk file option.
+Since you will install Windows XP from scratch in the virtual HDD settings, you must select the Create a Virtual Hard Disk Now option.
+If you have installed an XP virtual disk, you must like the Add an existing hard disk file option.

 In VirtualBox 6.x versions, you can see the old settings on the virtual disk screen.
 For a sample, if you do not use a VM installed on VirtualBox with other virtualization software, choose VDI (VirtualBox Disk Image).
 You can use the VDI disk type in other software, but Oracle always recommends using the VDI type.